GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 });
 ```

 We know that the executor is executed and that the result is passed as a payload to the new `Action` which is a type of `SET_TWEETS`.
 The `dependencies` param is actually passed as the _second_ argument to the underlying `useEffect()` method.
-When React recognizes that the component in which `useEffect()` was called must be rendered again (due to a state change or what not), it will first check the list of dependency arguments for changes in their value(s).
-If none of the dependencies have changed since the previous render, React **does not** re-render the updating component.
-This is particularly useful when rendering a heavy component could have a negative performance impact, but it's also just good practice to prevent unnecessary renders.
+When React re-renders a component in which `useEffect()` was called (due to a state change or what not), before the `useEffect()` function is invoked _again_ React will first check the list of dependency arguments for changes in their value(s).
+If none of the dependencies have changed since the previous `useEffect()` invocation, React **will not** call the function passed to `useEffect()` after re-rendering the component.
+This is particularly useful when the side effect being called is not something that should be executed for every render.

 So, in the case above our dependencies consist of just a single reference to our `queryString` value -- in other words, the actual text that is being searched for during this render.
 In our query example above, `queryString` would be equal to `user`.
 Thus, after the `Search` component renders initially and executes the underlying `useEffect()` hook that's part of our `useDgraphGlobal()` call, it will only trigger `useEffect()` again **if** the value of the `queryString` has changed.
 In other words, if a new search parameter is passed.
 Neato!